cjcpineda/PlaywrightAutomation/README.md

 ## Section 2
 Codegen with playwright
 Test site: https://the-internet.herokuapp.com/login
-- `npx playwright codegen https://the-internet.herokuapp.com/login`  launches Playwright's interactive code generation tool.
+- `npx playwright codegen https://the-internet.herokuapp.com/login`  launches Playwright Inspector.
 It records your actions (clicks, typing, etc.).
 Playwright automatically generates test code (usually in JavaScript, TypeScript, Python, or C#) that you can use for automated browser testing
 - hit record to track actions and the "eye-icon" for assertion. copy & paste into js file
 - check out codegen_login.spec.js
 - run `npx playwright test --headed`